Close

 Teaching

-I'm the module organiser for Medical Anthropology in Public Health (DL) and have overseen critical developments in the course.
+I supervise MSc and PhD students.
+I am the module organiser for Medical Anthropology in Public Health (DL).
 I deliver the lecture "People Centred Health Systems" on the in house Health Systems Course and the lecture on International Development and Global Health.

 Research

 I have two main arenas in which I work.
 The first is in the medicines retail sector, where I have traced how ways of distributing medicines in these highly informal spaces are shaped by socio-economic and political networks, policy changes, public health interventions and social relations.
-The second is in the formal health system where I have looked at how health workers incorporate change into daily practice and care giving; and more recently how corruption shapes the delivery of care and is shaped by social networks and political systems within and beyond the health system.
+The second is in the formal health system where I have looked at how health workers incorporate change into daily practice and care giving.
+This has led me to examine how corruption shapes the delivery of care and how effective anti-corruption strategies that take social networks, health system limitations and political systems into acount could be created.
 My research has been funded by MRC, DFID and Wellcome.

 Research Area